 Apple has found that a small percentage of iPhone 7 devices in the status bar can see No service (even if mobile coverage was available) because a component on the motherboard has failed.- The company published on the service page for the repair program.

-So, as the actual reason has been finally detected by the company, Apple has confirmed that the infected devices will be fixed by them free of cost (within two years of original purchase date).
+So, as the actual reason has been finally detected by the company, Apple has confirmed that the infected devices will be fixed by them free of cost (within two years of the original purchase date).

-As per the company, hardware failure is seen only in the defective iPhone 7 within the model numbers A1660, A1780 and A1779.
-The affected units were sold between the span of September, 2016 to February, 2018 in the countries like US, China, Hong Kong, Japan and Macao.
+As per the company, hardware failure is seen only in the defective iPhone 7 within the model numbers A1660, A1780, and A1779.
+The affected units were sold between the span of September 2016 to February 2018 in the countries like US, China, Hong Kong, Japan, and Macao.
 Germany got untouched by the bug as only the models with type code A1778 were distributed over the country.

 Though some sources claimed that the Californian tech-giant was using some defective or vulnerable components purportedly, no concrete evidence has been found to back-up this statement.